lisagjh/lisavanderhoorn.nl/src/content/projects/SIH-data.md

 ---
 id: 5
-title: "Sport in Haarlem: Data Enrichment"
+title: "Integrating External Data into an Existing Web App"
 date: "2025-06-17"
 livesite: ""
-description: "Enrich the Sportkaart with data from a new API."
+description: "A case study on extending the Sportkaart platform with data from a new API."
 image:
   url: "/work-showcase/sih-data.png"
   alt: "Mockup of the Sport in Haarlem Sportkaart page, on a laptop and ipad."